-Today, for the vast majority of businesses, if you want what you share on Facebook to be seen in the News Feed of those who have liked your Page and their friends, paying for Facebook isn’t an option.
-You’ll have to PAY Facebook to show what you share to those who have liked your Page and beyond.
+Today, for the most businesses, if you want what you share on Facebook to be seen in the News Feed of those who have liked your Page and their friends, paying for Facebook isn’t an option – it’s a given.
+Today’s reality is that if you have a Facebook business Page, you’ll have to PAY Facebook to show what you share to those who have liked your Page.

-Won’t Great Content Get Me Into The Facebook News Feed?
+But, Won’t Great Content Alone Get Me Into The Facebook News Feed?

-While there is still a lot of talk about great content being enough to get you in front of your fans, it’s not enough.
+While there is still a lot of talk about great content being enough to get you in front of your fans, it’s not enough for most Pages.

 Don’t misunderstand me, great content is hugely important!
 But great content, for most businesses, doesn’t guarantee you’ll get into the News Feed of your existing fans.
 And it won’t get you into the News Feed of those who are not your fans either.